DenisGorbachev/fastask-docs/src/Slice.md

 # Slice

 Slice is a time-management system.
-It helps you focus on a single task by auto-sorting your tasks from external apps (text messengers, email servers, issue trackers, playbooks, CRMs) integrated via [Tmesg](./Tmesg.md).
-You can customize the sorting algorithm via settings, or rewrite it completely using TypeScript.
+It prevents procrastination by setting a time limit for each task.
+If you don't complete the task on time, Slice pushes it back into the queue & switches to the next task.
+You are motivated to produce a result that is imperfect but structurally complete (to avoid losing context).

+Slice maintains focus on a single task by merging tasks from [external apps](./Tmesg.md#data-source) into a single stream.
+You can setup multiple task streams: one per each dimension of your life (work, family, sport, ...).

 Slice doesn't allow you to see the all tasks on one page.
 Instead, it displays only the first task from the currently active stream.
 In addition, Slice starts the timer automatically, without waiting for you.
 It allocates a limited time to each task, after which it "rotates" to the next task.
 If you haven't completed the task on time, the system moves the task to the back of the queue (so you would see it only after completing other tasks).